Portfolio-wide waste visibility for modern real estate owners

 Built for Real Estate Operators

-• Portfolio benchmarking (cost per square foot, diversion rate, service intensity)
+• Portfolio benchmarking (cost per square foot, weight per occupant, diversion rate, service intensity)

 • Operating expense optimization